 If you’re planning to teach English in Japan, choosing your resume format and writing your resume are the first steps in the whole process.
 To help get you started we’ve outlined the most popular resume formats with a short explanation on who should use them.

 Now I know that many of you are not up to the task, don't have time or would rather just farm it out to a pro and be done with the whole damn mess.
-If so, these guys can snap a solid resume together for you with quick turn-arounds and solid writing.
-Give them a looksy...
+But a straight forward and easy to read resume with a bullet format never disappoints and to be honest, your potential employer is much more interested in your personality, enthusiasm and dress then that hunk of paper you are carrying with you.

 We realize that many people are confused about which format to use because there are so many.